konklone/tmcw.github.com/_posts/2012-11-02-css-for-maps.md

 }
 {% endhighlight %}

+Another big difference is that with the data model of maps, **there is no nesting**.

+Nesting is essential in HTML & CSS - HTML is a document _tree_ and we very often uses classes like `p a` to style links within paragraphs differently than links links in menus.
+Expressing this nesting is one of the major advantages of using LESS on top of CSS - instead of writing

+{% highlight css %}
+#world {
+    background: red;
+}
+#world .link {
+    color: blue;
+}
+{% endhighlight %}

+You can write

+{% highlight css %}
+#world {
+    background: red;
+    &.link {
+        color: blue;
+    }
+}
+{% endhighlight %}

+This leads to rather better code structuring.
+Since every object in Mapnik is an atom - it doesn't contain anything else - we use LESS's nesting exclusively for combination and drop some of its syntax.

+{% highlight css %}
+#world {
+    background-color: red;
+    .link {
+        line-color: blue;
+    }
+}
+{% endhighlight %}

+Turns into

+{% highlight css %}
+#world {
+    background-color: red;
+}
+#world.link {
+    line-color: blue;
+}
+{% endhighlight %}

+Note the lack of the space between `#world` and `.link` - it's combination, not nesting.

 ## Evolution

 A lot has changed with CartoCSS over its life.
 One of the biggest changes